 The Thunderbirds started in 1920 but they are recognized mostly as being one of the first units to be activated in World War II.
 Part of the Oklahoma National Guard, they were inactivated in 1968.
 But they had many Medal of Honor awardees along with multiple other awards.
 Most of these were as a result of World War II, but some were from the Korean War.

 # 10: 40th Infantry Division

-With a long fighting history, the 40th is a National Guard unit serving California, Nevada and other Western States.
-They saw service in World War’s I & II, Korea, Vietnam and has continued serving in the Middle East along with situations such as wildfires in the west.
+With a long fighting history, the 40th is a National Guard unit serving California, Nevada, and other western states.
+They saw service in World War’s I & II, Korea, Vietnam, and has continued serving in the Middle East along with situations such as wildfires in the west.
 The Sunshine Division will continue to serve our nation with pride.

-There you have my opinion of the top 10 famous National Guard Units.
+In conclusion, this is my opinion of the top 10 famous National Guard Units.
 What are your thoughts?
 Do you agree or disagree with my list?
 You can add your favorite units below.
 Again, all National Guard units deserve their honor and respect.